 Launched in 2015, the St Lucia citizenship program offers foreign nationals and their family members the opportunity to obtain St Lucian citizenship and live on the island in exchange for investing in its economic growth.

-Foreigners are granted Caribbean passports within three to six months, and they can permanently relocate to St Lucia and enjoy island life and the country’s tax benefits.
+Foreigners are granted Caribbean passports within three to six months, and they can permanently relocate to St Lucia and enjoy island life and the benefits of St Lucia taxes.

 Below are the four investment options in the program:

-• Investing $3.5 million as a sole investor or $1 million as a partner in a $6 million investment in a new enterprise
+- Investing $3.5 million as a sole investor or $250,000 as a partner in a $6 million investment in a new enterprise

 St Lucia offers the most investment options of all five Caribbean countries with citizenship by investment programs, and qualifying investments were further bolstered by the introduction of a new “Infrastructure Option” in February 2024.
-This new option allows foreigners to invest in infrastructure projects on the island, with a notably lower minimum investment requirement of $100,000.
+This new option allows foreigners to invest in infrastructure projects on the island, with a minimum investment requirement of $250,000.

 Investing in St Lucia real estate presents an enticing avenue for Americans relocating to St Lucia.
 Pre-approved real estate buyers should note that real estate investments must be held for at least five years before they can be sold to maintain dual citizenship.